coderiksenthil/RAG-Chat-with-PDF/README.md

 # Gemini-RAG-Application

 This project is a Gemini-RAG-Application that utilizes various Python libraries for its functionality.
+(Demo is attached below and it works perfectly locally in your machine)

 ## Requirements